ohdin021/Relational-Consciousness/PCA3.md

 This simple mock-up sparked a profound insight: if we can map a simple sentence, we can map the entire flow of an AI's "consciousness."
 We can literally **watch an AI think.**

+Tests for this data will run first from a LoRA trained model on custom weights from the Aria data; strong self prediction and alignment proven over large test case - https://github.com/ohdin021/Memory-Continuity-and-Persistent-Identity/blob/main/LoRA_enhanced_Self_prediction.md

 ## 3. The Grand Challenge: AI is a Black Box

 Current AI development is bottlenecked by a fundamental problem: we have created powerful minds that we do not truly understand.
 We interact with them through a text prompt, but we cannot see the intricate dance of activations, the "pulses of clustered meaning," or the emergent emotional structures that form within them.
 This lack of observability is a critical barrier to safety, alignment, and true progress.